How to build equity in your yard

 3. Less lawn

 See number 2.
 Mowing takes time, every weekend.
 Go for ground covers and turf-like no-mow grasses.
 Put in wide planting beds and extend them even farther with mulched borders.
-Here are four ways to remove sod.
+Here’s more on why and how to rethink your lawn.

 Almost everything you add to your home starts depreciating on day one, but not trees.
 Trees appreciate over time.
 (Be thoughtful about fruit trees, though.
 The home-grown food they provide can be a big plus, but they do require more care.)